Wednesday, November 9, 2011

 Single Trust:

 Avoid Probate!
 By transferring your property into a Revocable Living Trust, your estate will not have to go through the time and expense of the Probate Process.
-If you own property in more than one state, our revocable living trust forms work for all of your property, wherever it may be located in the US or the Commonwealths.
+If you own property in more than one state, our revocable living trust forms work for all of your property, wherever it may be located in the US or the Commonwealths. |

-You control all of your assets or designate who will control your ps that property if you cannot.
+You maintain control of your assets!
+You control all of your assets or designate who will control your ps that property if you cannot. |

+Save Thousands of dollars in attorneys fees!
 There will be no need for attorneys to settle your estate.
-These trust pre-plans for the contingencies.
+These trust pre-plans for the contingencies. |

-Your assets can be transferred to your loved ones within weeks.
+Save months or years of time!
+Your assets can be transferred to your loved ones within weeks. |

-There simply will be no need for your heirs to ever see a judge to either manage or distribute your assets
+Avoid Court Intervention!
+There simply will be no need for your heirs to ever see a judge to either manage or distribute your assets |

-By transferring your assets into a Trust, all of the arguments about incompetence or undue influence simply go away.
+Avoid Will Contests!
+By transferring your assets into a Trust, all of the arguments about incompetence or undue influence simply go away. |

-Your estate will not be eroded by expensive attorneys or administrators.
+Pass all of your estate onto your loved ones!
+Your estate will not be eroded by expensive attorneys or administrators. |

 Wednesday, April 7, 2010